unparalleled-js/docs-1/connectors/dialogflow.md

 > **This document assumes that you already have a project and Dialogflow agent.
 To create a new one, check out [Dialogflow's guide on creating a new project and Dialogflow agent](https://developers.google.com/actions/dialogflow/project-agent).**

-### Creating a Service Account and getting the client email and private key
+### Creating a Service Account and getting the Client Access Token
-In order to use the V2 API, you will need to create a new Service Account and obtain a private key associated with that Service Account.
+In order to use the V2 API, you will first need to create a new Service Account and obtain a private key associated with that Service Account.
 The key can be downloaded as a JSON file once you create the new Service Account.

 > **Caution: Your project will have an existing service account, but this should not be altered.
 For additional client and developer API access, you should create a new service account.**